ndf-zz/metarace-trackmeet/databridge.md

-# Trackmeet "Databridge" Schema
+# Trackmeet "Data Bridge" Schema

 *Updated: 2025-10-14*

 ## Overview

-Trackmeet Databridge is a loose collection of data objects that convey information about a meet, competitions, competitors and results for overlay on graphic displays.
+Trackmeet data bridge is a loose collection of data objects that convey information about a meet, competitions, competitors and results for overlay on graphic displays.
 All data endpoints are communicated as JSON-encoded objects, via MQTT (telegraph)